Memotech-Bill/PicoBB/README.md

 If SD card support has been included then the contents of the SD card appear under the /sdcard folder.
 A SD or SDHC card may be used and it should be FAT formatted.

-### Thumb Assembler
+### RP2040 Thumb Assembler

-There is a built-in assembler for the ARM v6M instruction set as supported by the Pico.
+The Pico builds include an assembler for the ARM v6M instruction set as supported by the RP2040.
 By default the assembler uses "Unified" syntax.
 However including the following pseudo-op

    syntax d